Past Life Regressions as Therapy

 The compulsion to repeat offers a clinical explanation of why we live out the unfinished business of a past life.
 Jung wrote, “a complex arises where we have experienced failure in life.”
 Roger Woolger Ph.D. expands that phrase to “in any life”.
 This compulsion to repeat is the method by which we finish our unfinished business for when we repeat the behavior, we have the opportunity to change the outcome, thus finishing the business.

 Past life therapy offers another way in which to finish business while learning the lessons.
 The client, after experiencing the failure of that particular life, is able to release the repressed emotions and see the situation from the paradigm of his current life.
-This view allows resolution with his past situation as well as assist him in finding other solutions, alleviating or dissipating the existential problem.
+This view allows resolution with his past situation as well as assisting him in finding other solutions, alleviating or dissipating the existential problem.

 Often times, clients who have anorexia or bulimia find past lives of starvation.
 Also, the compulsion to repeat is often expressed by the opposite behavior.
 Roger Woolger noted “the number of concentration camp past lives that appear in the U.S. (can be expressed) with all its 24-hour grocery stores and fast food chains.”